-Any beach on the west coast of Corfu will have an amzing sunset, but a photo from Glyfada is a very memorable one!
-Coming to the beach in the evening is a nice a relazing way to spend it.
+Any beach on the west coast of Corfu will have an amazing sunset, but a photo from Glyfada is a very memorable one!
+Coming to the beach in the evening is a nice relaxing way to spend it.
 It is not as hot and there are more locals than tourists at the beach at this time.

 Getting to Kontogialo is a little difficult.
 The road down can be really steep and narrow, with potholes.
 For this reason, many people choose to go somewhere else.
 Also, it is difficult to find free parking at Kontogialo because all the cafes and tavernas have the land for the parking and they charge.

-Even more people play racket ball here that at Glyfada!
+Even more, people play racketball here than at Glyfada!

-If you are looking for some good competition in racket ball than this is your beach!
+If you are looking for some good competition in racketball then this is your beach!

 For your information: If you are afraid of being hit by a stray ball while relaxing on your sunbed/towel this is not your beach!

-NOTE: Facing the beach, all the way to the left there is an area where there is free parking and a little seperate beach that barely anyone ever goes too.
+NOTE: Facing the beach, all the way to the left there is an area where there is free parking and a little separate beach that barely anyone ever goes to.
 It is calm and usually will have some shade!